medialab/hyphe/doc/config.md

   + `timeout [int]`:

-    usually `600`, the maximum time in seconds PhantomJS is allowed to spend on one single page (10 minutes are required for instance to load all hidden content on big Facebook group pages for instance)
+    usually `600`, the maximum time in seconds the headless browser is allowed to spend on one single page (10 minutes are required for instance to load all hidden content on big Facebook group pages for instance)

   + `idle_timeout [int]`:

-    usually `20`, the maximum time in seconds after which PhantomJS will consider the page properly crawled if nothing happened within during that time
+    usually `20`, the maximum time in seconds after which the headless browser will consider the page properly crawled if nothing happened within during that time

   + `ajax_timeout [int]`: